gammawolfe/RoSaBank/replit.md

 - **Form Handling**: React Hook Form with Zod validation for type-safe form processing

 ### Backend Architecture
 The server follows a RESTful API design using Express.js with TypeScript.
-The architecture emphasizes simplicity and maintainability:
+The architecture emphasizes modularity and maintainability:

-- **API Layer**: Express.js routes handle HTTP requests with middleware for logging and error handling
+- **API Layer**: Modular route structure organized by domain (auth, users, groups, payments, activities) for better code organization and maintainability
 - **Data Layer**: Abstracted through an IStorage interface with an in-memory implementation for development/demo purposes
 - **Business Logic**: Embedded within storage methods and route handlers for group management, payment processing, and activity tracking
 - **Type Safety**: Shared type definitions between client and server using Drizzle schemas
+- **Route Organization**: Domain-specific route modules that are composed together for clean separation of concerns

 ### Database Design
 The application uses a relational database schema with the following core entities: